 Benefits of Quitting Alcohol

-Making the choice to quit alcohol is one of the best decisions that one can make.
-After the initial unpleasantness of the withdrawal symptoms, the health begins to improve and many say that they regain a level of health they haven’t seen in many years.
+Choosing to quit alcohol is one of the best decisions that one can make.
+After the initial unpleasantness of the withdrawal symptoms, the health begins to improve, and many say that they regain a level of health they haven’t seen in many years.
 There is also a noted increase in mental health noted by many that have successfully quit alcohol and recovered.

-Many people will notice when you have quit drinking because they will be able to see it in your face.
-Some people even call it “alcoholic face” but people who drink to excess will have suffered the effects of chronic dehydration, reduced collagen resulting in a saggy loose looking face, broken capillaries giving the signature red nose of the alcoholic, inflammation and swelling from consuming a toxin, and even jaundice that can be the result of heavy, prolonged use.
+Many people will notice when you quit drinking because they can see it in your face.
+Some people even call it “alcoholic face,” but people who drink to excess will have suffered the effects of chronic dehydration, reduced collagen resulting in a saggy, loose-looking face, broken capillaries giving the signature red nose of the alcoholic, inflammation and swelling from consuming a toxin, and even jaundice that can be the result of heavy, prolonged use.

-Since alcohol is a solvent, it removes crucial vitamins and minerals from your body, and it shuts down your metabolism briefly.
+Since alcohol is a solvent, it removes crucial vitamins and minerals from your body and briefly shuts down your metabolism.
 On top of this, most alcohol is nothing but sugary carbohydrates and calories.
-It is not uncommon to add 1,000 or more extra calories from alcohol in one night out with the pals.
-Quitting alcohol means that your body will have a chance to catch up and repair some of the damage that has been occurring, and may lead to your being able to maintain a much more healthy and consistent weight.
+As a result, it is not uncommon to add 1,000 or more extra calories from alcohol in one night out with pals.
+Quitting alcohol means that your body will have a chance to catch up and repair some of the damage that has been occurring and may lead to your ability to maintain a much more healthy and consistent weight.

 One of the biggest consequences of drinking in the first place is the damage to the user’s cognition and mental health.
 There is an incredibly high rate of alcohol abuse and simultaneous mental illnesses such as anxiety, clinical depression, bipolar disorder, and even diagnosed schizophrenia.
 Becoming alcohol-free allows the recovering individual to build a new lifestyle and identity that isn’t dependent on drinking or being part of social circles that involve heavy drinking.

-Alcohol is known to suppress the immune system as well, which is why those who abuse alcohol are at a much greater risk of contracting illnesses and other potentially deadly conditions.
+Alcohol also suppresses the immune system, which is why those who abuse alcohol are at a much greater risk of contracting illnesses and other potentially deadly conditions.
 Longtime drinkers have a significantly altered gut flora and have trouble making enough white cells to fend off infection.
 This leads to heavy drinkers often struggling with chronic bronchitis, repeated bouts of pneumonia, and even tuberculosis in some cases.
-Quitting alcohol can lead to reduced occurrences of colds, coughs, and other illnesses that seemed to stick around while alcohol was being abused.
+On the other hand, quitting alcohol can reduce colds, coughs, and other illnesses that seemed to stick around while alcohol was abused.

-Heavy drinking can even cause damage to the hippocampus, which is an area of the brain that is vital for forming memories and learning, by causing it to shrink.
-By quitting alcohol for a minimum of several months, the damage to the brain may be able to be corrected.
+Heavy drinking can even cause damage to the hippocampus, which is an area of the brain that is vital for forming memories and learning by causing it to shrink.
+However, by quitting alcohol for a minimum of several months, the brain’s damage may be corrected.

-The benefits of quitting alcohol are far more rewarding and long-lasting than the potentially uncomfortable withdrawal symptoms and can lead to the individual being able to enjoy their life once again, as well as possibly regaining or repairing damaged relationships.
+The benefits of quitting alcohol are far more rewarding and long-lasting than the potentially uncomfortable withdrawal symptoms.
+They can lead to the individual enjoying their life once again and possibly regaining or repairing damaged relationships.

-Quitting alcohol is not an easy task, however, and if the individual has been drinking for a long time, or in heavy amounts, working with experienced treatment professionals can help ensure a full and lasting recovery.
+However, quitting alcohol is not easy.
+If the individual has been drinking for a long time or in heavy amounts, working with experienced treatment professionals can help ensure a full and lasting recovery.

-You deserve the chance to start living life again without being plagued by an addiction.
-Reach out to a premier rehab facility if you or a loved one is struggling with an addiction to alcohol so that you can start living the life you’ve always dreamed about.
+You deserve the chance to start living life again without being plagued by addiction.
+Reach out to us if you or a loved one is struggling with an addiction to alcohol so that you can start living the life you’ve always dreamed about.